lsidir/imprints/README.md

 make
 ```

 Executable file is `imprints`.
-Check also `run-all.sh` for an example.
+Check also `run-all.sh` for examples on how to invoke imprints.

 ## ToDo list